 There’s a glossary connected to the menu at Acamaya, the primary solo New Orleans restaurant from Mexico Metropolis-born chef Ana Castro and her sister, Lydia.
 With cautious clarification, it defines a handful of the restaurant’s prehispanic substances — chapulines, chiltepin, epazote, huitlacoche, quelites, and extra — from Mexican states like Sinaloa, Sonora, Puebla, and Veracruz.
 Not everybody wants the vocabulary lesson, however Ana is aware of some do, and her inclusion of it is only one instance of the beneficiant spirit that defines Acamaya, in addition to the sisters’ dedication to furthering precolonial, Mesoamerican cooking within the U.S.

 In fact, it’s what Ana does with these substances that’s so thrilling.
 The chew of smoky huitlacoche, a fungus grown on corn, is woven by means of a creamy arroz negro brightened with lemon zest, mussels, and squid.
 Chochoyotes, small masa dumplings or “little stomach buttons,” bob in a recent corn beurre blanc with candy native crab and chanterelles.
-Plump tendrils of wood-fired octopus are sticky with a deep walnut salsa negra and balanced with the recent crunch of sunchoke escabeche.
+Plump tendrils of wood-fired are sticky with a deep salsa negra and balanced with the recent crunch of sunchoke escabeche.
 They’re served in a setting that glows with mild from carved stone fixtures and that’s buoyed by an air of sisterly repartee: Ana holds courtroom within the matte black-tiled open kitchen whereas Lydia greets prospects just a few steps in entrance of her, their interaction like a pleasant tennis match.
 All the pieces in regards to the place — the meals, the herbaceous, agave-based drinks, the nice and cozy limewashed partitions, the intricate wood breeze blocks — is supposed to convey a distinctly Mexican class, a top quality the Castros need extra individuals to expertise. — Clair Lorell, Eater NOLA editor

 • Professional tip